Feb 20, 2018

 ANNIE: And how much money was it?

-HARRY MILLER: I found an estimate – and I had written an estimate around five hundred and five dollars for it.
-But it did come from out of the country, I do recall that.
+HARRY MILLER: But it did come from out of the country, I do recall that.

-SIMON: Big truck
+SIMON: Big truck.

-ANNIE: Uh-huh.
+ANNIE: Mm-hmm.

-ANNE-MARIE MARGARET THOMAS: And he, he said oh we'll hire some actors.
-No one would play Trump.
+ANNE-MARIE MARGARET THOMAS: No one would play Trump.
 No one would play him.

-SIMON: Including Anne, dressed up as Hillary Clinton.
+ANNIE: Including Anne, dressed up as Hillary Clinton.

 ANNE-MARIE MARGARET THOMAS: We were given a script.